itsallcode/hamcrest-auto-matcher/README.md

 ### Publish to Maven Central

-1. Add the following to your `~/.gradle/gradle.properties`:

-    ```properties
-    ossrhUsername=<your maven central username>
-    ossrhPassword=<your maven central passwort>

-    signing.keyId=<gpg key id (last 8 chars)>
-    signing.password=<gpg key password>
-    signing.secretKeyRingFile=<path to secret keyring file>
-    ```
+#### Preparations

+1. Checkout the `main` branch, create a new branch.
-2. Increment version number in `build.gradle` and `README.md`, update `CHANGELOG.md`, commit and push.
+2. Update version number in `build.gradle` and `README.md`.
-3. Optional: run the following command to do a dry-run:

-    ```sh
-    ./gradlew clean check build publishToSonatype closeSonatypeStagingRepository --info
-    ```

-4. Run the following command to publish to Maven Central:

-    ```sh
-    ./gradlew clean check build publishToSonatype closeAndReleaseSonatypeStagingRepository --info
-    ```
+3. Add changes in new version to `CHANGELOG.md`.
+4. Commit and push changes.

-5. Create a new [release](https://github.com/itsallcode/hamcrest-auto-matcher/releases) on GitHub.
+5. Create a new pull request, have it reviewed and merged to `main`.

+#### Perform the Release

+1. Start the release workflow
+  * Run command `gh workflow run release.yml --repo itsallcode/hamcrest-auto-matcher --ref main`
+  * or go to [GitHub Actions](https://github.com/itsallcode/hamcrest-auto-matcher/actions/workflows/release.yml) and start the `release.yml` workflow on branch `main`.
+2. Update title and description of the newly created [GitHub release](https://github.com/itsallcode/hamcrest-auto-matcher/releases).
-6. After some time the release will be available at [Maven Central](https://repo1.maven.org/maven2/org/itsallcode/hamcrest-auto-matcher/).
+3. After some time the release will be available at [Maven Central](https://repo1.maven.org/maven2/org/itsallcode/hamcrest-auto-matcher/).